 Substance abuse is one of the most costly and detrimental health challenges employers are currently facing.
-According to the most recent data from the Bureau of Labor Statistics BLS), there were 305 fatal workplace injuries in 2018 caused by unintentional overdose of a nonmedical use of drugs or alcohol.
-Unfortunately, fatal overdoses at work increased, on average, 24% per year from 2011-2018.
+According to the most recent data from the Bureau of Labor Statistics BLS), there were 388 fatal workplace injuries in 2020 caused by unintentional overdose of a nonmedical use of drugs or alcohol.
+Unfortunately, the number in 202 was the highest since BLS began collecting data in 2011.

 The problem of employees using drugs and alcohol during working hours has both immediate and long-lasting implications for employers.
 Here are just a few of the effects alcohol and drugs can have on the workplace: